Research Paper By Marie Camille Toulenonde

 Sometimes we imagine that failure or mistakes are dramatic.
-But what we don’t tend to consider is that failure is inherent in accomplishment and that in order to pursue our goals we have to work hard and face our weaknesses.
-When someone believes that failures and mistakes “prove” that he/she has no ability to do the job, he/she is likely to resist new challenges and stay in a narrow comfort zone.
+But what we don’t tend to consider is that failure is inherent in accomplishment and that to pursue the goals we have to work hard and face our weaknesses.
+When someone believes that failures and mistakes “prove” that he/she cannot do the job, he/she is likely to resist new challenges and stay in a narrow comfort zone.

 Numerous studies by psychologist Carol Dweck and others, show that people with a “fixed mindset” — the belief that intelligence, skills, and talent cannot be modified — are less likely to take risks and learn new things than those with a “growth mindset” — the belief that you can develop your intelligence, skills, and talents with education, practice, and persistence.

 Always remember you are braver than you believe, stronger than you seem, and smarter than you think, Christopher Robin